Updated: 2025/Nov/16

 To convert a string representation of a decimal, octal, or hexadecimal

-number into the corresponding character, two nested printf invocations
+number into the corresponding character, using a portable invocation, two

 printf "$(printf '\\%o' 0x0a)"